ahmsville/Magnetic_rotary_encoding/README.md

  - https://youtu.be/_1tGosBLRB0

 # Hardware Options
+ ## 1. Standalone Magnetic Rotary Encoder
- ## 1. **Standalone magnetic rotary encoder** with a base resolution of 72, extendable up to 72000 steps per revolution
+ This is standalone encoder made to connect to a seperate microcontroller like an Arduino board, this version has a base resolution of 72, extendable up to 72000 steps per revolution
  ### Supported Boards / Platform:
 - **All Arduino Boards**
 - **Raspberry Pi Pico C/C++ SDK**
 - **All Micropython-Supported Boards**